intetsu2/Phone-Number-Location/README.md

-# State and Carrier Finder
+# Phone Number State and Carrier Finder
-### Small python project that finds the state or country and the carrier of a phone number.
+Small python project that finds the state or country and the carrier of a phone number.

-## Instructions:
+### 📰 Instructions:
 - Clone the repository
-- Run the code
+- Run the python file
-- Enter phone number with area code included
+- Enter phone number w/o the area code
 - Then you will see the Location and Carrier
+---

-## Results should look similar to this after
+### 🖼️ Results should look similar to this after:
-The number is not realy, it's just for an example.
+The number is not realy, it's just for i.e.
 ![Terminal Example](Assets/example_screen.jpg)

 ### NOTE: the carrier results might return not found due to carrier data not being specified.